 Some gardeners find that when milk is sprayed on plants, it’s effective at controlling some leaf diseases.
 It works great for powdery mildew on zucchini .

-Pour this homemade fungus spray into a spray bottle and generously spray it on your afflicted plants.
+Pour this homemade fungus spray into a spray bottle and generously spray it on afflicted plants in your vegetable garden.

 5. Garlic Spray